AntiMicroX/antimicrox/README.md

 ## Bugs

-Bugs fo the application will be fixed.
+Application's bugs will be fixed.
 There are created tests for detecting bugs.
 Of course, I'm open to proposals or asks of users.

 ## Shoutout